rust-lang/rfcs/text/0000-float-semantics.md

 - The quiet bit is set and the payload is all-zero. ("Preferred NaN" case)
 - The quiet bit is set and the payload is copied from any input operand that is a NaN.
   ("Quieting NaN propagation" case) <br>
-  If the inputs and outputs do not have the same size (i.e., for `as` casts), then
+  If the inputs and outputs do not have the same payload size (i.e., for `as` casts), then
   - If the output is smaller than the input, low-order bits of the payload get dropped.
   - If the output is larger than the input, the payload gets filled up with 0s in the low-order bits.
 - The quiet bit and payload are copied from any input operand that is a NaN.